 Fodor's Expert Review Galatoire's

 With many of its recipes dating to 1905, Galatoire's epitomizes the old-style French Creole bistro.
 Fried oysters and bacon en brochette are worth every calorie, and the brick-red rémoulade sauce sets a high standard.
 Other winners include veal chops with optional béarnaise sauce, and seafood-stuffed eggplant.
-Downstairs in the narrow white-tablecloth dining room, lighted with gleaming brass chandeliers, is where boisterious regulars congregate, making for a lively and entertaining scene; you can only reserve a table in the renovated upstairs rooms.
+Downstairs in the narrow white-tablecloth dining room, lighted with gleaming brass chandeliers, is where boisterous regulars congregate, making for a lively and entertaining scene; you can only reserve a table in the renovated upstairs rooms.
 Friday lunch starts early and continues well into the evening.
 Shorts and T-shirts are never allowed; a jacket is required for dinner and all day Sunday.
-If the lines get too long, head to Galatoire's 33 Bar & Steak, which opened next door in 2013.
-It offers classic cuts and cocktails in a similarly adorned space.
+If the lines get too long, head to Galatoire's 33 Bar & Steak next door; it offers classic cuts and cocktails in a similarly adorned space.

 209 Bourbon St.